-Our services as Bond Counsel to the Transportation Board have been limited to delivering the foregoing opinions based on our review of such legal proceedings as we deem necessary to approve the validity of the Bonds and the tax status of the interest thereon.
-The foregoing opinions are in no respect opinions as to the business or financial resources of the Transportation Board and the Commonwealth or as to the accuracy, adequacy or completeness of any information, including the Transportation Board's Preliminary Official Statement, dated February 16, 2024, and its Official Statement, dated February 28, 2024, relating to the Bonds that may have been relied upon by anyone in making a decision to purchase Bonds.
+Our services as bond counsel to the Treasury Board have been limited to delivering the foregoing opinion based on our review of such proceedings and documents as we deem necessary to approve the validity of the Bonds and the tax-exempt status of the interest thereon.
+We express no opinion herein as to the financial resources of the Commonwealth, the adequacy of the net revenues pledged by certain of the Benefited Entities to provide for the payment of the Bonds, or the accuracy or completeness of any information, including the Preliminary Official Statement dated February 7, 2024, and the Official Statement dated February 14, 2024, that may have been relied on by anyone in making the decision to purchase the Bonds.